History Statement of Intent for CMS

 • Ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement

-• build knowledge of substantive concepts such as empire, invasion, church and monarchy.
+• Build knowledge of substantive concepts such as empire, invasion, church and monarchy.

 Curriculum Across the Year